etux/verification-server/docs/frontends.md

 and provided via the `EntryPoint`.

 ### `Verifier` web front end
-- MUST be reactive.
-- MUST support different languages
 - MUST present available `VerificationSession`s to the `Verifier`
 - MUST allow `Verifier`s to join `VerificationSession` by creating a `VerificationConversation`
 - MUST provide `Verifier`s a view of the `VerificationSessionDetails` through their `VerificationConversation`
 - MUST present `Channel` link to start the `VerificationConversation` with the `Initiator`
 - MUST allow `Verifier` input the result of the `VerificationConversation`

+### `Checker` iOS App
+- MUST present available `VerificationResult` to the `Checker`
+- MUST be flexible to allow different types of JSON structures as each `VerificationDetails` may be different
+- MUST allow logging in and out of the system

 ## Bot
 ### `Initiator` Bot